chicanagram/pips-insilico/README.md

 ## F. Obtain SIFT, Shannon Entropy & distance scores to perform retrospective data reduction
 Code is provided in the **data_reduction** subdirectory to obtain the normalized SIFT, ShanMS and distance scores.
 To obtain SIFT and ShanMS scores, the relevant MSA needs to be added to the subfolder data > msa.
 Here, the file 'GOh1052_msa.fasta' is used, and the first sequence is the reference sequence.
 Obtaining of the SIFT output from the webserver at https://sift.bii.a-star.edu.sg/ has been automated.
 To obtain the distance scores, we use YASARA -- the free version should suffice for this particular calculation.
+The resulting scores will be saved in the **data > data_reduction** subfolder, to be used for filtering the data when performing model training on the reduced dataset.
 To obtain all the scores used for data reduction, run:
 ```
 python get_data_reduction_scores.py